Aliases for FLRT2 Gene

 This gene encodes a member of the fibronectin leucine rich transmembrane protein (FLRT) family.
 FLRT family members may function in cell adhesion and/or receptor signalling.
 Their protein structures resemble small leucine-rich proteoglycans found in the extracellular matrix. [provided by RefSeq, Jul 2008]

 GeneCards Summary for FLRT2 Gene

 FLRT2 (Fibronectin Leucine Rich Transmembrane Protein 2) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and Interleukin-3, 5 and GM-CSF signaling.
+Among its related pathways are Interleukin-3, 5 and GM-CSF signaling and Signaling by GPCR.
 GO annotations related to this gene include protein binding, bridging and chemorepellent activity.
 An important paralog of this gene is ECM2.